HeidelbergQuantum/heidelbergquantum.github.io/_posts/2023-02-02-test-markdown.md

 ---

 ### Welcome!
-We will be meeting at the INF 229 on tuesdays at 6pm.
-Coffee and tea will be provided!
+We will be meeting at the Kleiner Hörsaal (the Seminarraum) @ INF 252 on Tuesdays at 6pm.
+Drinks will be provided!
-Please RVSP and be at the main entrance at 6 sharp, as the doors need a keycard to unlock.
+Please RVSP by email (daniel.bultrini@uni-heidelberg.de).
-The first session will be on the 14th of February 2023, where we will do a brief introduction (for all levels) to the field.
+The first session will be on the 14th of February 2023, where we will do a brief introduction (for all levels) to the field followed by a discussion of where we would like to focus on as a group.